-The Directors monitor the Group's capital structure by reviewing cash flow requirements, taking into account of its future financial obligations and commitments.
+The Directors monitor the Group's capital structure by reviewing cash flow requirements and considering its future financial obligations and commitments.
 The capital structure of the Group comprises of issued share capital and reserves attributable to Shareholders.
 The Directors review the Group's capital structure regularly.
-There is no changes in capital structure during the year.
+There are no changes in capital structure during the year.

-FUNDING AND TREASURY POLICIES
+FUNDING AND TREASURY POLICY